Murder of Karen Buckley: Alexander Pacteau

 Alexander Benjamin Pacteau was born in January 1994 to parents Noreen and Guillaume Pacteau.
 His father was French and owned a successful courier business, and his mother was a stay-at-home parent.
 Pacteau was the oldest of four children.
 Pacteau was described as a badly behaved child; he was very obnoxious, often threw tantrums and caused mischief, to the point that he was given the nickname "trouble".
 Pacteau grew up wealthy in Bearsden and attended Kelvinside Academy as a teenager, but after his father's business collapsed, Pacteau switched to attend Bearsden Academy.
 During childhood, Pacteau was an average student, with a small circle of friends and was socially awkward.
 Pacteau dropped out of school in 2011 at age 17 to begin his own courier business.
 He briefly attended a business course before dropping out.

-In November 2011, Pacteau was accused of attacking a 24-year-old woman after approaching her outside a nightclub, she agreed to enter a taxi with him, as they were looking for it, he pushed her into an alley, and allegedly sexually assaulted her.
+In November 2011, Pacteau was accused of attacking a separate 24-year-old woman after approaching her outside a nightclub, she agreed to enter a taxi with him, as they were looking for it, he pushed her into an alley, and allegedly sexually assaulted her.
 The woman's screams were heard by two men on a balcony who rushed to her aid.
 In 2013 he was found not guilty by a court.
 In 2013 Pacteau's parents split up, with Pacteau choosing to live with his mother in Drymen, eventually moving in with his father in his apartment.
 Pacteau's father would eventually kick him out after a spat with his father's new girlfriend, with Pacteau moving into an apartment in Drumchapel shortly afterwards.
 Pacteau struggled to find employment, leading to an incident in 2014 where he faced a conviction for forging bank notes and being sentenced to carry out 25 hours of community service.

 In February 2015, Pacteau moved into a three-bedroom apartment in Kelvinside, Glasgow.